 When a surgeon operates on the spine or on any part of the body that is close to the spine, any injury to the spine must be prevented.
 Our spines carry signals to the rest of the body.
 When this function is disrupted, it can mean a loss of mobility and a lifetime of paralysis.
 There are many ways the spine can be damaged.
+Some are malpractice-related.
+Most spinal surgery errors occur due to a surgeon's slip of the hand or poor judgment call.

-Some are malpractice related.
-To get an honest, straightforward evaluation of what happened in your case, talk to our medical malpractice lawyer, Sean Cleary, who has the experience and knowledge to consult medical specialists and find the answers you need.
+To get an honest, straightforward evaluation of what happened in your case, speak to our medical malpractice lawyer Sean M. Cleary, who has the experience and knowledge to consult medical specialists and find the answers you need.

-Unnecessary Back Surgery in Miami: Damages and Liability
+Unnecessary Back Surgery in Miami

-The surgeon did not fully repair the dural sheath tear because he claimed that he could see the whole tear in his operating field and chose not to expose more of the spine to attempt a complete repair.
+The surgeon did not fully repair the dural sheath tear because he claimed he could see the whole tear in his operating field and chose not to expose more of the spine to attempt a complete repair.
 However, the dural sheath tear should have been completely repaired in this surgery.

 The case settled for a large sum allowing the family to better support and care for the now-disabled family member.

 If you or a loved one were the victims of poor medical judgment or negligence related to a spinal cord injury, do not hesitate to contact The Law Offices of Sean M. Cleary for a free case evaluation.

 Other Types of Back Surgery Mistakes in Miami

 Sometimes people may end up as quadriplegic because a doctor failed to treat a condition or misdiagnosed it.
 Here are some examples of medical negligence that can lead to paralysis:

 - Medical negligence: A patient underwent disc replacement surgery, but a surgical error caused a spinal cord injury.
 As a result of the surgery, the patient ended up in a wheelchair, having no movement of his lower extremities and no bowel or bladder control.